pw_sync#

 config is provided

-to do this for you, when added to your clang toolchain definition’s default
+to do all of the above for you, when added to your clang toolchain definition’s

 Why use lock annotations?#